UnscriptedVN/candella/docs/02-celeste-shell.md

 To switch the current user that's logged in to the system, click on the current user's name in the top bar and then select the user to switch to.

 !!! important
-    {label:updated} User-switching via Celeste Shell is available when there is more than one user present.
+    User-switching via Celeste Shell is available when there is more than one user present.
 Otherwise, the user's name will not appear.

 ### Pinning apps to the launcher